Which Languages Have Withstood the Test of Time?

 Arabic dates back to roughly 500 B.C. and has over 400 million speakers to date.
 This language spread throughout the Middle East and up into parts of Europe where it influenced Spanish and other languages.
 It was historically the language of science and mathematics.
 For example, Algebra, come from the Arabic meaning, “the reunion of broken parts.”
 Also, the word “al” means “the” in Arabic, so when you see words with the prefix “al” chances are that it’s from Arabic.
 Today, the language is still going strong with nearly 30 countries recognizing it as their official language.
 It is also the language of the UN.

-A derivative of the Dravidian language with origins around 500 B.C.
+A derivative of the Dravidian language with origins around 2500 B.C.
+This makes it a contender for the title of oldest language in the world.
 It’s the official language of Singapore and Sri Lanka, but parts of India and Malaysia use Tamil as well, bringing the total number of speakers to 70 million people worldwide.
 Because of its age, it is one of the oldest living languages in the world.
 In fact, it’s so old that it’s viewed as a living “classical language” by UNESCO.

 A classic favorite, the origins of Latin date to roughly the 7th century B.C. with Latin-speaking people around the Tiber River.
 The power of the Roman military spread this language throughout much Europe until its collapse in the 5th century.
 Since then, it transitioned to a language used for the literate and for scholars.
 It also serves as the language of the Catholic Church.